saltta/memorygame/README.md

 The game was tested on Windows 10 and MacOS in Firefox and Chrome, as well as an Adroid phone running a Chrome based browser, there were no bugs reported.

+## Deployment

+ The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+- In the GitHub repository, navigate to the Settings tab.
+- In the left sidebar click on Pages.
+- In the Source drop-down menu, select the Main branch.
+- Click Save.